 The Physical Therapist Assistant (PTA) program at Clarkson College is designed to give students a diverse educational experience rich in both basic and applied sciences.
-Students of the program will be prepared to work under the supervision of a licensed physical therapist and be expected to demonstrate good ethical judgment and compassion in the treatment of patients.
-The physical therapist assistant student is expected to adhere to all professional and ethical standards set forth by the American Physical Therapy Association.
+Students of the program will be prepared to work under the supervision of a licensed physical therapist and be expected to demonstrate good ethical judgment and

 The Physical Therapist Assistant program provides an optimal learning environment for the preparation of students for delivering quality health care in a variety of clinical settings.
 The program offers a broad educational experience that enables students to apply theoretical learning to clinical practice.
-Students develop the necessary critical thinking and communication skills for becoming an integral member of the health care team.
+Students develop the necessary clinical problem solving and communication skills for becoming an integral member of the health care team.
 The program prepares students for clinical practice to help people improve their quality of life, which is consistent with the College mission.

-Physical Therapy (PT) is characterized as a profession that focuses on the restoration of musculoskeletal dysfunction, the promotion of physical wellness and a commitment to service to others.
+Physical Therapy (PT) is characterized as a profession that focuses on the restoration of musculoskeletal function, the promotion of physical wellness and a commitment to service to others.
 Physical therapist assistants are individuals who play an integral role as part of the patient care team by assisting the physical therapist.
-Involvement with patient care in physical therapy requires an educated individual who possesses both a basic insight to human nature and places a strong moral value on human life.
+Involvement with patient care in physical therapy requires an educated individual who possesses a basic insight to human nature and who places a strong moral value on human life.
 In addition to patient care advocacy, the physical therapist assistant is responsible for the advancement of the profession by participating in professional organizations at the state and national levels.
 Through these combined efforts, the physical therapist assistant serves as an educationally and technically trained health care provider concerned with improving the well-being of all humankind.